KevinWorkman/HappyCoding/tutorials/processing/_posts/2017-02-07-processing-js.md

 meta-title: Processing.js
 meta-description: Embed your sketch in a webpage.
 meta-image: /tutorials/processing/images/processing-js-2.png
+previousPost: /tutorials/processing/exporting-applications
-tags: [tutorial, processing, basic]
+tags: [tutorial, processing, processing.js]
+lastUpdated: 2020-11-28
 ---

 {% include toc.md %}

+**Note:** Processing.js is no longer actively maintained or recommended.
+You can learn more [here](/tutorials/p5js/which-processing).
+If embedding your sketch in a webpage is a priority, then consider using [p5.js](/tutorials/p5js) instead.
+This Processing.js tutorial will still work for now, but you should not count on it working forever.

+---

-Processing allows you to [export applications](/tutorials/processing/export-applications), which gives you a `.zip` file that runs on a particular operating system.
-You can then upload that file (to a site like [Game Jolt](http://gamejolt.com/) or [itch.io](https://itch.io/), or even [your own webpage](/tutorials/html/)), and then other people can download it, unzip it, and run the application to see your sketch.
+Processing lets you [export applications](/tutorials/processing/export-applications), which gives you a runnable file.
+You can upload that file to a site like [Game Jolt](http://gamejolt.com/), [itch.io](https://itch.io/), or even [your own webpage](/tutorials/html/), and then other people can download it and run the application to see your sketch.

-But that process does **not** create a webpage that contains your sketch embedded directly in the page itself.
-You can create a webpage that **links** to the files for download, but it's not embedded in the webpage itself.
+But exporting an application does **not** create a webpage that contains your sketch embedded directly in the page itself.
+You can create a webpage that **links** to the file for download, but it's not embedded in the webpage directly.

-Embedding your sketch directly in a webpage makes it easier for users to run it, since they don't have to download, unzip, and run your application.
-It just shows up in the browser.
-You can do this using Processing.js!
+If you're using Processing and you want to embed your sketch directly in a webpage, you might be able to use Processing.js!

-## Processing.js
+# Processing.js

-[Processing.js](http://processingjs.org/) is a JavaScript library that allows you to write Processing code that is then translated into JavaScript and embedded in a webpage.
+[Processing.js](https://github.com/processing-js/processing-js) is a JavaScript library that lets you write Processing code that is then translated into JavaScript and embedded in a webpage.

-**Note:** Processing.js **won't** work if any of the following are true:
+Processing.js **won't** work if any of the following are true:

 - If you used any Java-specific code, like the `File` class.
 - If you used a library, like Minim or Video.